alvarods3/IchHostBR/README.md

 This repository contains the dataset for all Brazilian Ichnuemonidae Host Data

+Last update october 2024
+The next update for this dataset is scheduled for october 2025.
+If you have any corrections, new records, or additional references that could improve this dataset, please feel free to contribute!

+To ensure consistency, please submit new data in the same format as this dataset.
+You can open an issue on this repository or send your contributions via email to alvarods3@gmail.com.
+Contributions should include all relevant fields as described above.

+If you use this dataset in your research, please cite the corresponding paper:

+Santos, A.D., Brandão, C.R.F. & Onody, H.C.
+Host associations of Brazilian Darwin wasps: current knowledge and the IchHostBR dataset.
+Sci Nat 112, 24 (2025). https://doi.org/10.1007/s00114-025-01974-4

+Thank you for your support!

 Dataset Description:
 1. Subfamily: Subfamily taxonomic rank within the Ichneumonidae family.
 2. Genus: Genus taxonomic rank within the Ichneumonidae family.